 The Notice to Creditors also informs you of your right to obtain your spouse’s credit report by filing a motion with the court and a form you may use to send to all creditors to obtain balance and payment information directly from the creditor even if your name is not on the account.

-Filing the Notice of Right to Convert Health Insurance
+Notice of Right to Convert Health Insurance